Pallet Racking Types

 Selective rack is ideal for warehouses or distribution centers with continuous product circulation or that require access to all palletized items simultaneously.

-Pallet Racking Types: Drive-in and Drive-through Rack
+Drive-in and Drive-through Rack & Ideal Uses

-Drive-in and drive-through rack is designed for last-in, first-out (LIFO - drive-in) or first-in, first-out (FIFO - drive-through) inventory management.
+Drive-in and drive-through racking is designed for last-in, first-out (LIFO – drive-in) or first-in, first-out (FIFO – drive-through) inventory management.
 Pallets are stored on support rails that are attached to uprights and are accessed by a lift truck that drives in to the system with the load elevated to the height of the rail and placed in the selected storage location.
 This provides high storage density by eliminating picking aisles, but offers low selectivity.

 Drive-in and drive-through rack is ideal for storing large quantities of homogeneous products, products with long life spans, and products that require large, one time moves.

-Pallet Racking Types: Pallet Flow Rack
+Pallet Flow Rack & Ideal Uses

 Pallet flow rack is designed for first-in, first-out (FIFO) inventory management.
 Rack supports inclined rollers or wheels that allow cartons to glide from the back (loading) aisle to the front (picking) aisle.
 Brakes can be included for speed control.
 These gravity systems provide excellent volume utilization.